mahmoodDehghan/MyBackStarter/README.md

 # MyBackStarter
-template back with docker and django
+template back with docker and django and postgresql